etgramli/Fractal-painter/README.txt

 -Bugfix: After changing to another fractal you will bot longer stay zoomed in -About-Messagebox added toshow the license
 -Small performance improvement through reduction of multiplications

+Version 1.7 - (2014-12-25)
+-Console Output is redirected to two files: "log_error.txt" and "log_out.txt" -The iterations are now variable; this should result in a small preformance improvement if not zoomed in